 Winnipeg’s Climate Action Plan: Planning for Climate Change, Acting for People received unanimous support from Council on September 20, 2018 and it was approved for implementation.
 If you would like to learn more about this project, please visit Winnipeg’s Climate Action Plan.

 If you would like more information about climate change, here are some helpful resources:

 Climate Change Connection aims to build awareness and to empower Manitobans to take action and reduce their greenhouse gas emissions - both individually and as a community.

 The Climate Atlas of Canada is an interactive tool for citizens, researchers, businesses, and community and political leaders to learn about climate change in Canada.
 It combines climate science, mapping and storytelling to bring the global issue of climate change closer to home, and is designed to inspire local, regional, and national action and solutions.

 - Pan-Canadian Framework on Clean Growth and Climate Change

 The pan-Canadian framework on clean growth and climate change is Canada's national plan – developed with the provinces and territories and in consultation with Indigenous peoples – to meet our country-wide emissions reduction target of 30 percent below 2005 levels by 2030.

-- Manitoba's Provincial Climate Change and Air Quality Branch
+- Manitoba’s Climate and Green Plan

 - Prairie Adaptation Research Collaborative